Michaelryang/michaelyang.github.io/src/content/projects/boids/index.md

 A less important third thing is that I used a SphereCast instead of a raycast to deal with issue number 1.
 This is probably not as robust as making the changes mentioned above, However, by inspection, I think the boids are doing good enough for me!

-### September 25th Update
+### September 25th Update - Marching Cubes
 Since default cubes and a torus don't serve as an interesting environment for our fish, I livened up the aquarium space with **Marching Cubes**.
+In contrast to a height map, Marching Cubes creates the mesh in a volume, potentially allowing caves and overhangs.
 This algorithm was created in 1987 and is fairly well known.
 [This source](https://www.cs.carleton.edu/cs_comps/0405/shape/marching_cubes.html) provides plenty of visuals and a simple explanation of how the algorithm works.
 I didn't venture into smoothing or accurately predicting cube edge locations for the vertices, since my main goal was not to create super-realistic terrain.

 Using `FMath::PerlinNoise3D` to create a Voxel grid and then the marketplace Realtime Mesh Component to construct the mesh, I was able to generate structures like the following:

 ![Marching Cubes](/project-3-boids/cubesize10_extents800.png)

-By adjusting the threshold for whether a voxel is considered "in" the terrain, you can crudely control the density of the resulting mesh.
+Adjusting the threshold for whether a voxel is considered "in" the terrain allows crude control over the density of the resulting mesh.
+Finally, by adding a Marching Cubes mesh into our aquarium and adding collision detection for raycasts, our boids now swim around between the gaps in our new terrain.

 <div style="display: flex; justify-content: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fiC9KSPlWsI?si=RFE3BEVNF37SAnwJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>